phorward/pynetree/README.md

 Please do also take a look at the many examples provided with pynetree to get familiar with these functions and possibilities.

-# Author
+## Author

 pynetree is developed and maintained by Jan Max Meyer, Phorward Software Technologies.

-It is the result of a several years experience in parser development tools, and is currently worked out as some kind of sister-project of the [Phorward Toolkit/libphorward](https://github.com/phorward/phorward), a  parsing a lexical analysis toolkit implementing LR/LALR parsers and focusing on the C programming language.
-Therefore, the BNF-styled grammar definition language of both pynetree and libphorward are similar and provide the same interface for both parser development tools.
+It is the result of a several years experience in parser development tools, and is currently worked out as a fun project.

+Some other projects by the author are:

+- [libphorward](https://github.com/phorward/phorward), a C toolkit for LR parsing, lexical analysis, regular expressions and more.
+- [UniCC](https://github.com/phorward/unicc), a LALR(1) parser generator generating parsers in different programming languages.

-# License
+## License

-Copyright (C) 2015-2017 by Jan Max Meyer, Phorward Software Technologies.
+Copyright (C) 2015-2018 by Jan Max Meyer, Phorward Software Technologies.

 You may use, modify and distribute this software under the terms and conditions of the MIT license.
 The full license terms are provided in the LICENSE file.